danielcbit/apcctrl/doc/manual/manual.rst

 This manual is divided into parts which increase in technical depth as they go.
-If you have just bought a state-of-the-art smart UPS with a USB or Ethernet interface, and you are running a current version of Red Hat or SUSE Linux, then apcupsd is very nearly plug-and-play and you will have to read only the `Basic User's Guide`_.
+If you have just bought a state-of-the-art smart UPS with a USB or Ethernet interface, and you are running a current version of Red Hat or SUSE Linux, then apcctrl is very nearly plug-and-play and you will have to read only the `Basic User's Guide`_.